 A breach of planning control is defined in section 171A of the Town and Country Planning Act of 1990 as:

 Certain types of development do not require local planning authority permission as they are permitted by the Town and Country Planning (General Permitted Development) (England) Order 2015.

-Comprehensive information on a householders permitted development rights is freely available on the Planning Portal website, see:
+Further information on a householders permitted development rights, along with other rights can be found on the Planning Portal website, see: